Xilinx/xup_vitis_network_example/README.md

 ### Alveo card connected to a 100G capable switch/NIC is not getting link.

-This design does **NOT** support **FEC neither auto-negotiation**.
+This design does **NOT** support **FEC neither auto-negotiation** by default.
 Therefore, make sure that your network equipment has these capabilities disabled.
 Please, refer to your network equipment manual to accomplish this.

+Partial steps to enable RS-FEC are provided [here](Ethernet/README.md#enabling-rs-fec).

 ### C/C++ host code support?